 -

-Directing care towards vulnerable groups in society such as the elderly, children, and pregnant women.
+Directing focused care toward vulnerable segments of society, including the elderly, children, and pregnant women.

 -